 Decayed molars look very similar to other teeth that have cavities.
 The only difference is that this type of cavity is simply located on your molars.
 The reason is because the stages of tooth decay remain the same regardless of what teeth they affect.

 Nonetheless, it is still helpful to know what they look like, which was the purpose of this article.
 To show you what every form and variation of molar decay can look like.
-Hopefully we've fulfilled your desire.
+Hopefully we've fulfilled your desire and if you need a dental filling in long island city, we can certainly help you with that.

 Learn more: If you enjoyed reading about this, you should also check out our full article on what cavities look like.